sathomas/jsDataV.is/src/text/apnd/02-arrays.md

   2
 ```

-If you need to begin your search somewhere in the middle of the array, `indexOf()` can accommodate that requirement.
+To begin your search somewhere in the middle of the array, you can specify that starting position as the second argument to `indexOf()`.

 ``` {.javascript .numberLines}
 > var arr = [2, 3, 5, 7, 11, 7, 5, 3, 2];